-Sonos has had a tumultuous few months, all of which date back to what was now clearly a rushed app design that led to a terrible experience for many customers and a long, messy process of repairing those relationships.
-It overshadowed the long-anticipated launch of the Ace over-ear headphones, though the more recently launched Arc Ultra soundbar’s impressive specs did shine through.
+Sonos has had a tumultuous time, which dates back to what was now clearly a rushed app launch that led to a terrible experience for many customers and a long, messy process of repairing those relationships.
+It overshadowed the long-anticipated launch of the Sonos Ace headphones, though the more recently launched Sonos Arc Ultra soundbar’s impressive specs did shine through.

 More recently, CEO Patrick Spence left, and a new leadership was ushered in.
 Earlier this week, it was announced that Sonos would further reduce its overall headcount, laying off 200 employees.
 Still, the new interim CEO Tom Conrad is shedding a bit more light on the internal changes – and much of it can be read in a way that’s returning to form.